Layr-Labs/eigenlayer-contracts/docs/core/accounting/SharesAccounting.md

  => op_{n+1} = op_n \frac {m_{n+1}} {m_n}
 $$

-However, since we don't overwrite `operatorShares` directly in storage and perform increments/decrements we will calculate the amount of $sharesToDecrement$.
+However, since we don't overwrite `operatorShares` directly in storage and perform increment/decrement operations we will calculate the amount of $sharesToDecrement$.

 $$
  sharesToDecrement = op_n - op_{n+1}